jarecoo/practice/notes.md

 - “I wish I'd had the courage to live a life true to myself, not the life others expected of me.” #1 regret of dying people, reported by EoL nurse in The Guardian
 - This is intrinsic motivation, do it for you
 - For me it was building a family, getting married, raising kids and spending time with my family.
 But also stuff like being outside in nature, seeing the world, and building something.
 - “Of all the paths you take in life, make sure some of them are dirt.”
 John Muir
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
 - Find 3 hobbies: one to make you money, one to keep you in shape, and one to keep you creative.
 - “Retirement, as we think of it today, isn’t a dream we actually want.
 We don’t actually want to do nothing.
 We just want to do something we love.”
 The Happiness Equation, p.
 123. You need a hobby, a creative outlet, but more than that you need to be fulfilled.
 - “Life without design is erratic.
 As soon as one is in place, principles become necessary.” - Seneca, Moral Letters, 95.46; The Daily Stoic, p.98

 ### Live Life on Purpose
 - “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers
 - Try to never do anything on autopilot, especially in respect to your purpose in life, never execute on it on autopilot.
 The best way to live is to be present at every moment, and live in the now.
 Bringing awareness and mindfulness to the present will not only keep you grounded, it will keep you happy.
 You can bring awareness to your forward thinking self as well, being present in the now doesn’t preclude any sort of proactive, goal-oriented, or analytical living, it just brings a presence to it.
 - Mindfulness is about present and purposeful living.
 It’s not wholly about sitting with eyes closed and body still, but about slowing the mind down to bring presence and purpose to every moment.
 You can be active and also be mindful.
 You can be ambitious and also be mindful.
 At a simple level it’s just about presence and purpose in life.
 - I think mindfulness meditation, stoicism, and the other ideas I have in here aren’t only about just slowing down to a pace that might interfere with your relationships with others.
 It’s about having purpose to your pace.
 Most of the time that will mean slowing down the pace so you aren’t in a frenzy, but it will also allow you to purposefully act quickly when needed.
 Purposeful action is smooth.
 Purposeful action is deliberate, and therefore “slow”
 - Actively choose something in every circumstance, because if you don’t, a choice will be made for you by default and it probably won’t be in your control, or something that you like.
 - There may or may not be an afterlife, hopefully there is, but the point is we cannot know.
 This just means you should try to make your time count that you know you have.
 No afterlife should breed appreciation and gratitude for what you have, rather than lead to a paranoid and anxious existence
 - “All we have to decide is what to do with the time that is given to us.” - Gandalf, LOTR
 - “If you’re like most people, you’ll spend most of your time in life tacitly presuming you’ll live forever.
 It’s like watching a bad movie for the fourth time, or bickering with your spouse, these things only make sense in light of eternity.
 There better be a heaven if I’m going to waste my time like this.”
 Sam Harris, https://www.youtube.com/watch?v=wI3a5m-lFVg 19:25
 - Live each moment as if it’s the last thing you’ll ever do.
-- “Yes, use Stoicism to manage difficulties.
-But don’t forget to ask: ‘is this really the life I want?’
+- “Don’t forget to ask: ‘is this really the life I want?’
 Every time you get upset, a little life leaves the body.
 Are these really the things on which you want to spend that priceless resource?”
 The Daily Stoic, p.52
 - “We all sorely complain of the shortness of time, and yet have much more than we know what to do with.
 Our lives are either spent in doing nothing at all, or in doing nothing to the purpose, or in doing nothing that we ought to do.
 We are always complaining that our days are few, and acting as though there would be no end of them.” -Seneca
 - Anxious, abstract, conscientious people miss the moment by overthinking.
 Overly practical, never-analyzers miss the moment because they live by default.
 There is a middle ground.
 - “Ah! realize your youth while you have it.
 Don’t squander the gold of your days, listening to the tedious, trying to improve the hopeless failure, or giving away your life to the ignorant, the common, and the vulgar.
 These are the sickly aims, the false ideals, of our age.
 Live!
 Live the wonderful life that is in you!
 Let nothing be lost upon you.
 Be always searching for new sensations.
 Be afraid of nothing.”
 Oscar Wilde, Dorian Gray
 - Technology addiction can distract you from living on purpose.
 Use it wisely and mindfully.
 - “The person is free who lives as they wish, neither compelled, nor hindered, nor limited — whose choices aren’t hampered, whose desires succeed, and who don’t fall into what repels them” - Epictetus, Discourses, 4.1.1-3a (The Daily Stoic, p.74)